muratk3n/thirdwave/en/README.md

 Hey the tech will improve I am sure.. this isnt bad for first.
 Lets also not forget ammonia as an H2 carrier.
 Another good news is the proposed C-H2 ship uses its own fuel to propel itself; carrying zero emission fuel with zero emission!
-Sign me up!

 [PDF](https://gev.com/wp-content/uploads/2021/03/gev-march-2021-ahc-presentation.pdf)